Play to win: The competitive search landscape of gaming

-Here, we explore the strengths and weaknesses in the gaming sector to tell you about how such factors are affecting advertisers in search.
+Here, we explore the strengths and weaknesses with the search landscape of gaming to tell you about how such factors are affecting advertisers in search.

 Ad spend & performance

 Desktop: UK ad spend vs share of clicks

 The majority of categories see greater proportionate ad spend on desktop search.
 Again it’s the retail categories, along with travel and tourism, that invest more than the search industry average into desktop campaigns.
 Gaming, a category with notoriously high cost-per-click (CPCs), invests 53% of its ad spend on desktop, significantly less than any other category.

 Mobile: UK ad spend vs share of clicks

 As is the case in the US, advertisers in the UK receive a greater proportionate share of clicks on mobile per unit of ad spend.
 Advertisers in gaming invest 47% of their ad search spend in mobile, well above the industry average, and receive a near equivalent share of clicks (45%).